Academy Uniform

 • School bag – this should be large enough to bring your PE kit and fit A4 sized books

-The Department for Education makes it quite clear that students can be asked to return home briefly in order to comply with the uniform expectations.
+We do not have a boys’ and girls’ uniform expectation.
+We would support students to make a thoughtful and considered choice about the clothes worn at school in relation to their gender identity in conjunction with their families.
+We will be having a renewed focus on our uniform standards during next half term so please can you ensure students are coming to school complying with the expectations set out above.
+The Department for Education makes it quite clear that students can be asked to return home briefly to comply with the uniform expectations.
 This is not exclusion, but an authorised absence.
-However, if the student continues to breach uniform rules in such a way as to be sent home to avoid school, or takes longer than is strictly necessary to effect the change, the student’s absence may be counted as unauthorised absence and you may receive a penalty notice warning and fine in relation to that absence.
-Where non-compliance is persistent the Department of Education does consider exclusion to be an effective response.
-This is of course something that we wish to avoid and a number of items will be available for students in case of an emergency.
-Our expectation is that students will change into these items promptly and therefore not jeopardise any loss of learning or additional consequences for failing to comply.
+However, if the student continues to breach uniform rules in such a way as to be sent home to avoid school or takes longer than is strictly necessary to effect the change, the student’s absence may be counted as unauthorised absence and you may receive a penalty notice warning and fine in relation to that absence.

 Uniform Suppliers